 I don’t tell you not to love that black-and-white Serbian-French drama set in 1881 that would have subtitles except there is no dialogue, just nine hours of a woman standing in a field staring at a flower, or whatever it is you guys like.

 This does not apply to all of you, of course.

 But it does apply to many, if not most, and while some of you may not like being grouped together and painted with a broad brush, I didn’t think you would mind.

 After all, critics do it to the rest of us every single day.

-Christopher Pierznik’s eight books are available in paperback and Kindle.
+Christopher Pierznik’s nine books are available in paperback and Kindle.
 His work has appeared on XXL, Cuepoint, Business Insider, The Cauldron, Medium, and many more.Subscribe to his monthly reading review newsletter or follow him on Facebook or Twitter.